mavlink/MAVSDK-docs/en/api_reference/classmavsdk_1_1_mission.md

 Imports a **QGroundControl** (QGC) mission plan.

 The method composes the plan into a vector of [MissionItem](classmavsdk_1_1_mission_item.md) shared pointers that can then be uploaded to a vehicle.
-The method will fail if any of the imported mission items are not supported by the Dronecode SDK API.
+The method will fail if any of the imported mission items are not supported by the MAVSDK API.

 **Parameters**